 This is a simple measure that looks at when someone subscribed to receive marketing content from you.

-To stay up-to-date, we recalculate subscribers’ engagement level as you send email campaigns.
+To stay up to date, we recalculate subscribers’ engagement levels as you send email campaigns.
 Here’s an overview of all the levels of subscriber engagement.

 |Engagement Level||Activity Score||Time Subscribed|

 We’ll consider anyone who has been subscribed less than a month a new subscriber unless they have a negative activity score.
 Subscribers will only earn a negative activity score if their address bounced, or if they've filed a complaint against you.
 If they simply remain unengaged, or don't open emails, we’ll mark them as rarely engaged.

 Keep in mind that these engagement categories are simply a tool for you to use.
 How you value each bucket depends on what’s normal for you and your business.
 For example, if your business is seasonal, lower overall engagement with your email marketing may be normal for you.